mdn/temp-processes/issues.md

 ## Guidelines for working on an issue

 Remember that if you take on an issue, the expectation is for the work to be completed in a timely manner.
-If you can no longer complete the required task, leave a comment and unassign yourself from the issue.
+If you're not able to make any progress for a week after being assigned or can no longer complete the required task, leave a comment and unassign yourself from the issue.

 These are the general steps for working on an issue: